JavaScript — Null vs. Undefined

 Also in JavaScript, there are six primitive values.
 Both

-are primitive values.
+null and undefined are primitive values.
 Here is a full list:- Boolean

 - Null